-In accordance with statute, the Superintendent shall require, from the parent of each student of compulsory school age or from an adult student who has been absent from school or from class for any reason, a written statement of the cause for such absence.
-The Board of Education reserves the right to verify such statements and to investigate the cause of each absence.
+In accordance with statute, the Superintendent shall require, from the parent of each student of compulsory school age or from an adult student who has been absent from school or from class for any reason, a written statement or personal communication to the school of the cause for such absence.
+The Board of Education reserves the right to verify such statements or communications and to investigate the cause of each absence.
 Repeated infractions of Board policy on attendance may result in school consequences.